 With this rudimentary review of the characteristics of leverage, let’s take a look at the status quo with respect to total leverage in one of the most developed countries in the world, the United States.

-Unfortunately, the US is not an exception in leverage and interest rate trends historically.
-Similar but different patterns exist for the UK, Japan and many other advanced economies.
-So, does this mean investments have expanded dramatically?
+Unfortunately, the United States is not an exception in leverage and interest rate trends historically.
+Similar but different patterns exist for the United Kingdom, Japan, and many other advanced economies.
+So, does this mean that investments have expanded dramatically?
 Is any of this debt for consumption?
 Do the investments financed by this leverage return more than the interest paid on debt?
 Is principal being periodically repaid?
 Is the debt financing productive assets?
 What would be the effect of increasing interest rates?

 These are the right questions to ask.

 Relationship of Leverage to Productivity

 A renowned but less-quoted economist of the 20th century, Hyman Minsky, distinguished between three types of debt.
 In the first and ideal type of debt, loans would be paid back with profits from purchased assets (“hedge financing”).
 In the second type of debt, profits from the asset purchased merely paid the interest on the debt (“speculative finance”).
 In the third type of debt, the asset being financed was required to be sold at ever higher prices in order to sustain profitability (“Ponzi finance”).
 Minsky suggested in his financial instability hypothesis that capitalist economies tended to move from hedge finance to speculative and Ponzi finance over prolonged periods of prosperity.

 John Mauldin, the investment author and commentator, drives home the point that the problem of slow economic growth is not because of the lack of consumption but because of the lack of income.
 All else being equal, increased productivity increases income for labour and capital.
 So, if leverage increases productivity, then it is “good” leverage.
 However, if it merely creates goods purchases for current consumption, then it is “bad” leverage.